Colombian emeralds: Eastern belt

-Geology and Characteristics of 'Colombian' Emeralds
+Geology and characteristics of 'Colombian' emeralds

 Colombian emeralds are found primarily in sedimentary Cretaceous black shales.
 Fault-driven fluidization and brecciation of host rock within the Colombian Cordillera during orogeny led to the transport of hydrothermal fluids and subsequent precipitation of beryl and other minerals within the black shales.
 These fluids have been described as “basinal brines” and interacted chemically with organic material in the host shales, resulting in the precipitation of minerals such as calcite, dolomite, muscovite, pyrite, quartz, albite, and beryl.
 Emeralds are a variety of the mineral beryl that owe their color to trace amounts of chromium and vanadium.
-The source of these trace elements in the case of Columbian Emeralds is believed to be from interaction of the parent hydrothermal fluid and the black shale host rock.
+The source of these trace elements in the case of Colombian Emeralds is believed to be from interaction of the parent hydrothermal fluid and the black shale host rock.

 Colombian emeralds are much sought after, and not just because of their superb quality and color.
 A gem's value depends upon its size, purity, color and brilliance.
 Even when they are mined in the same area, each individual emerald has its own unique look that sets it apart from the rest.
 Dark green is considered to be the most beautiful, scarce, and valuable color for emeralds.
 An emerald of this color is considered rare and is only found in the deepest mines of Colombia.